Overwhelmed: Inside the Chaos of an Anxiety Attack

 Dizziness and Nausea

 Many people who experience anxiety attacks also report feeling dizzy or lightheaded.
 This can be attributed to the hyperventilation and changes in blood flow that occur during the attack.
-Nausea and stomach are also common symptoms, often accompanied by a loss of appetite.
+Nausea and stomach discomfort are also common symptoms, often accompanied by a loss of appetite.

 The Cognitive and Emotional Symptoms